-What do I do if I want to operate a restaurant, grocery store, or other food outlet?
+What do I do if I want to operate a restaurant, grocery store, or another food outlet?

 If you are interested in starting a food service establishment in Delta County, you should contact the Delta County Environmental Health Division, (970) 874-2165 for assistance.
-All food service facilities selling, serving and preparing food to require a State of Colorado Retail Food Establishment License.
+All food service facilities selling, serving, and preparing food to require a State of Colorado Retail Food Establishment License.
 The county and state require licensure prior to operating; starting operations without a license comes with a hefty fine ($1000.00)~ so give us a call BEFORE you begin operations!
-All facilities being used for such purpose must be inspected and approved by Delta County Environmental Health prior to operation.
-After completing the plan review application and the "opening" inspection, you will receive an application for a license.If you plan to operate a mobile unit, you'll need to submit a set of plans and specifications; plan review fee is $100.00.
+All facilities being used for such purposes must be inspected and approved by Delta County Environmental Health prior to operation.
+After completing the plan review application and the "opening" inspection, you will receive an application for a license.If you plan to operate a mobile unit, you'll need to submit a set of plans and specifications; the plan review fee is $100.00.
 Turn around is usually 5-7 days; please submit a menu with the application.
 Click here for the Mobile application.

 If the new food establishment involves any type of construction, a set of plans and specifications must be submitted to the Health Department for review and approval before construction begins.
 Click here for a